Key ally of Germany's Merkel to fight plagiarism ruling

 Her lawyers have said the proceedings of the commission had been riddled with mistakes and were unlawful, not least because information was leaked to the public in the process.

+Merkel, who holds a doctorate in physics, is Germany's most popular politician and her conservatives are tipped to win September's election.

+But Merkel's current coalition partner, the liberal Free Democrats, may fail to clear the 5 percent threshold to enter parliament, which would force her to consider an unwieldy pact with the opposition Social Democrats.

-(Additional reporting by Shafiek Tassiem in Johannesburg and Madeline Chambers in Berlin; writing by Gareth Jones; editing by Mark Heinrich)
+(Reporting by Shafiek Tassiem in Johannesburg, Gareth Jones and Madeline Chambers in Berlin; writing by Gareth Jones; editing by Mark Heinrich)